joseph/Monocle/README.md

 This allows a quite concise, clear coding style.
 However, it does make class inheritance somewhat limited.
 Let's see how it goes.

+### History

+1.0.1 - Scrolling flipper, more tests, work on sandboxing in iframe (Framer).

+1.0.0 - Initial release